JYang1997/sipser_notes/sipser_notes.md

  $L(C) = (L(A) \cap \overline{L(B)}) \cup (\overline{L(A)} \cap L(B))$

 then if both DFA is equivalent, we know their symmetric difference must be empty.
 Therefore proving A and B are equivalent is same as deciding $L(C)$ is empty.
-Note, DFA is closed under these operations, then we can construct C based on A and B, then run emptiness decider for C.  QED.
+Note, DFA is closed under these operations, then we can construct C based on A and B, then run emptiness decider (DFA emptiness decider) for C.  QED.

 ### Decidable problems concerning Context-Free Languages